Jens Hoffmann: Journals and magazines

 The Exhibitionist: A Journal on Exhibition Making was founded in 2009 by Hoffmann; the journal has advocated the author theory as developed specifically by François Truffaut in his 1954 essay "Une certaine tendance du cinéma français" ("A certain tendency in French cinema") and adapted Truffaut's ideas to the sphere of exhibition making.
 Hoffman is the editor of The Exhibitionist.

 Hoffmann has been editor-at-large for Mousse magazine since 2011 and is a frequent contributor to Frieze and Artforum.
-He has written for Parkett, Texte zur Kunst, DOMUS, and Critique d'Arts, and was a columnist for Purple (magazine) from 2001 to 2003 as well as a correspondent for Flash Art from 2002 to 2007.
+He has written for Parkett, Texte zur Kunst, DOMUS, and Critique d'Arts, and was a columnist for Purple from 2001 to 2003 as well as a correspondent for Flash Art from 2002 to 2007.